nasa/cumulus/docs/data-cookbooks/browse-generation.md

 ### Cumulus

-This entry assumes you have a deployed instance of Cumulus (> version 1.11.3), and a working dashboard following the instructions in the [deployment documentation](../deployment/deployment-readme).
+This entry assumes you have a deployed instance of Cumulus v1.16.0 or later, and a working dashboard following the instructions in the [deployment documentation](../deployment/deployment-readme).
 This entry also assumes you have some knowledge of how to configure Collections, Providers and Rules and basic Cumulus operation.

 Prior to working through this entry, you should be somewhat familiar with the [Hello World](hello-world) example the [Workflows](../workflows/workflows-readme) section of the documentation, and [building Cumulus lambdas](../workflows/lambda).